fluttercandies/extended_list/README.md

 ## CloseToTrailing

-when reverse property of List is true, layout is as following. it likes chat list, and new session will insert to zero index but it's not right when items are not full of viewport.
+when reverse property of List is true, layout is as following. it likes chat list, and new session will insert to zero index. but it's not right when items are not full of viewport.

 ```